Broker’s call: NAM India (Buy)

 Target: ₹610

-We initiate coverage on Nippon Life India Asset Management with ‘Buy’ rating given consistent equity outperformance translating to improved net flows and in-turn market share gains; focus on stronger investment process and risk management; and robust retail franchise as indicated by enhancing SIP AUM and healthy addition of unique investors plus folios over FY19 to 9MFY24.
+We initiate coverage on Nippon Life Asset Management Co (NAM India) with ‘BUY’ rating given: consistent equity outperformance translating to improved net flows and in-turn market share gains; focus on stronger investment process and risk management; and robust retail franchise as indicated by enhancing SIP AUM and healthy addition of unique investors plus folios over FY19 to 9MFY24.

 Significant under-penetration in Indian MF industry suggests strong growth prospects of AMC space which could benefit NAM (4th largest player).